1. Media Subsystem Profile¶

 ability to collaborate with the team and communicate well;

-understand of how upstream and the Linux Media Community work (policies, processes for testing, code review, ...)
+understanding of how upstream and the Linux Media Community work (policies, processes for testing, code review, ...)

 reasonable knowledge about: